 It’s also worth bearing in mind that although the reasoning on sufficiency and infringement applied by the Supreme Court was for claims in the old ‘Swiss-type’ format, the reasoning could also be applied to claims having the currently accepted second medical use format (i.e. substance X for use in the treatment of Y), despite the claim types having different scopes.

 I’ll continue to provide updates to see how the outcome of this case affects subsequent cases and practice.
-If you need advice on patent protection for pharmaceuticals, feel free to get in touch with me at firstname.lastname@example.org.
+If you need advice on patent protection for pharmaceuticals, feel free to get in touch with Dr Simon Mitchell at email@example.com.

 *'Skinny label' is the term used for the leaflet accompanying a drug product that mentions only the permitted uses (i.e. excludes patented uses or dosage forms).